How long has bread been in existence?

 |Trans fatty acids (%)||<0,05||<0,05|

-Note: With effect from June 2016 the sodium content in bread must not be greater than 400 mg per 100 grams.
-And effective June 2019 the sodium content must be further reduced to 380 mg per 100 grams of bread.
+Note: Currently the sodium content in bread must not be greater than 400 mg per 100 grams.
+And effective June 2019 the sodium content must be further reduced to a maximum of 380 mg per 100 grams of bread.

 [Source: SA Chamber of Baking]